- Message from the Director

 have to take a lot of extra courses?

 A: The Honors versions of University Seminar, Critical Thinking, and Introduction to Fine Arts are required for all Honors students and fulfill General Education requirements.
-Honors students must complete at least two of the following: Honors Composition, Honors L.I.F.E.
-Economics, Honors Fundamentals of Speech, and Honors U.S. History.
+Honors students must complete at least three of the following: Honors Composition, Honors L.I.F.E.
+Economics, Honors Fundamentals of Speech, Honors New Testament, Honors American Government and Honors U.S. History.
 Each of these courses also fulfill General Education requirements.
 The Honors Colloquia (2 semesters of a 1-hour course) and the Honors Capstone Experience (1-3 hours) are requirements for the Honors Program and are not requirements for General Education or a major.
 These courses (a total of 3-5 hours) are the only "extra" course requirements in the Program.
 See Program Requirements for more information.

 Q: Do the students in